 What impressed me most about Enterprise’s handling of this issue was that the conversation was always constructive and I never felt pressured.
 That’s what you get when honesty and integrity are the foundation of a company’s success – employees and management negotiating as people without hierarchical bias.
 I’ve now been working this routine for 5 years, had a second child, and even progressed to a new role!

 That role is as a Recruitment Specialist for the North East and Cumbria.
 You could say I’ve gone full circle; from joining the company thanks to the enticing review one of its employees gave, to championing its culture and bringing more people in myself.

 As the Enterprise family grows, crucially it remains just that – a family.
-The Taylor family are still integral to the organisation, and while current CEO, Pamela Nicholson, is the first to come from outside the family, she’s every bit as committed to its vision.
+The Taylor family are still integral to the organisation, and our current CEO, Chrissy Taylor is committed to its vision.
 As a female leader with growing ambitions, having that kind of role model at the top level is a breath of fresh air in the corporate sphere and helps create an environment where women can really thrive.
-For any ambitious women looking to launch an exciting career, I’d say Enterprise is the place to be – join our graduate programme in a location near you by searching all our available opportunities across our 450-strong UK branch network.
+For any ambitious women looking to launch an exciting career, I’d say Enterprise is the place to be – join our graduate programme in a location near you by searching all our available opportunities across our 470-strong UK branch network.

-Enterprise Rent-A-Car has been included in The Times’ Top 50 Employers for Women list for the 12th year – in fact, since 2005 when the list was devised.READ MORE
+Enterprise has been included in The Times’ Top 50 Employers for Women list for a record 14th year in a row, appearing every year since the list was started.READ MORE